Meet the New Citizens' Gateway Trustees

 Penny set up the Communications Skills Unit to improve communication skills in internationally qualified and UK-trained doctors from any speciality requiring remedial help.

-Penny Said: "I am now privileged to be involved with New Citizens' Gateway as a Trustee, to enhance strategy and governance structures, and support the many ways NCG through practical schemes seeks to enhance refugees' lives and build a cohesive local community."
+Penny said: "I am now privileged to be involved with New Citizens' Gateway as a Trustee, to enhance strategy and governance structures, and support the many ways NCG, through practical schemes, seeks to enhance refugees' lives and build a cohesive local community."

 Smiling middle-aged woman with blonde hair and brown glasses